Crowded Teeth: Pain, Headaches & Risks

 Bones need space to do their critical work.
 When your mouth is packed tight, and the problem is left to fester for years, you can face a cascade of problems that build upon one another.

-It's difficult to clean crowded teeth.
-Research shows that people with straight, spaced teeth tend to have good oral health, while people with a tightly packed jaw have lower oral health scores.
 When you can't swish a toothbrush around all the exposed surfaces of your teeth, and you can't push dental floss between the cracks between your teeth, problems begin.

+• Bacterial colonies build.
 The food breaks down into sugars, which bacterial colonies love to feast upon.

+• Teeth are removed.
 Dental roots weakened by swollen gums and deep cavities lose the ability to stay connected to the jaw.
 You may lose them suddenly while you're eating sticky food, or you may have them pulled at the dentist's office.

 All of these steps begin with an inability to clean properly.
 Your crooked teeth play a major role.